MeshInspector/MeshLib/readme.md

 See Python Basic Examples [here](https://meshinspector.github.io/MeshLib/html/HowToBasic.html) or search for more complex ones on [stackoverflow.com](https://stackoverflow.com/).

 # Build
-## Build with VS2019 or VS2022 on Windows
+## Windows
+MeshLib can be build on Windows using either Visual Studio 2019 or Visual Studio 2022, both of which support c++20 language standard.
 ```sh
 git clone https://github.com/MeshInspector/MeshLib.git
 cd MeshLib